Pelvic Fistula Specialist

 They form due to damage to the tissue.
 Depending on the cause of this tissue damage, fistulas can form within days to years.
 The causes of pelvic fistulas are listed below:

-- Childbirth – Very long periods of labor can lead to tissue damage and fistulas.
+- Childbirth – A long labor can lead to tissue damage and fistulas.
 This can lead to rectovaginal, vesicovaginal or urethrovaginal fistulas.
 This is rarely seen in the United States but the most common cause of fistula worldwide.

 - Surgery - Pelvic fistulas can be a complication of pelvic surgery including hysterectomies, and reconstructive vaginal surgery.

 - Cancer – fistulas can occur due to cancer itself or due to radiation that is used to treat cancer.
 These types of fistulas are very difficult to treat due to the poor tissue quality caused by the radiation.

 - Foreign Bodies - Any type of foreign body that is left in place can lead to tissue damage and fistula formation.
 Pessaries, when left in place for a long time, can lead to fistulas in rare circumstances.

 - Chronic bowel conditions: Diverticulitis or inflammatory bowel disease (Crohns or Ulcerative colitis) can lead to tissue damage and fistula formation.
 Although Dr. Stone can assist in the diagnosis of fistulas, he does not treat fistulas due to chronic bowel conditions and instead would set you up with a colorectal surgeon and GI doctor.